unsorted-repos/PublicCodeLibrary/AutomationAndSystems/Taskwarrior/customSortServerV5/readme.md

 9. Open command prompt (cmd) or WSL Ubuntu 16.04 (terminal):

-10. In cmd/terminal browse to `...<yourcomputerpath>/PublicCodeLibrary/AutomationAndSystems/Taskwarrior/customSortServerV4/`
+10. In cmd/terminal browse to `...<yourcomputerpath>/PublicCodeLibrary/AutomationAndSystems/Taskwarrior/customSortServerV5/`

 11. Type: java -jar JavaServerSort.jar

+12. Eclipse compile shortcut pattern: First select the 7 files>`alt+f>o>enter>enter`
 ### In Ubuntu

 12. Open (WSL) Ubuntu (16.04) and browse in terminal(=command prompt for Linux) to: "the folder this Readme.md is in"/compileYourself/javaCustomSort/src/customSortTaskwarrior/